-The Department of Communication includes 10 tenured faculty members.
+The Communication Program includes 10 tenured faculty members.
 The list below offers a very brief look at the areas of interest for these faculty.
 Take the time to introduce yourself to them and to talk with each of them about their current research interests and areas of specialization.

-Edward A. Hinck, Professor; Department Chair Political Debate, Argumentation, Forensics hinck1e@cmich.edu 989-774-3763
+Edward A. Hinck, Professor; Area Coordinator Political Debate, Argumentation, Forensics hinck1e@cmich.edu 989-774-3763

-Lesley Withers, Professor; Director of Graduate Studies Nonverbal and Interpersonal Communication, Social Support, Virtual Teams withe1la@cmich.edu 989-774-6673
+Lesley Withers, Professor; Director of Graduate StudiesNonverbal and Interpersonal Communication, Social Support, Virtual Teams withe1la@cmich.edu 989-774-6673

 Elizabeth Carlson, Associate Professor

-Organizational Communication, Small Group Communication, Virtual Teams, Professional and Group Identification carls2e@cmich.edu 989-774-7531
+Organizational Communication, Small Group Communication, Virtual Teams,

+Professional and Group Identification

+carls2e@cmich.edu

+989-774-7531

 Alysa Lucas, Assistant Professor

-Interpersonal and Relational Communication, Communication in Friendships lucas3a@cmich.edu 989-774-3950
+Interpersonal and Relational Communication, Communication in Friendships

+lucas3a@cmich.edu

+989-774-3950